 The entire set of rights and responsibilities regarding data processing is divided between several parties:

 - Data Subject aka User - a natural person who provides personal data for processing;

 - Data Controller - an organization or company which determines the purposes and means of the processing of personal data;

 - Data Processor - an organization or company that processes personal data on behalf of the controller.
 (Controller and Processor may be represented by one company)

 Every involved party has a distinct set of rules and requirements.
 The document specifically describes procedures that should be undertaken in cases of system failures, hacks, or data breaches.

 GDPR requirements for the companies are the following:

-- Perform data processing in a law-abiding, fair and transparent way with a valid consent from the subjected user that can be revoked at any time.
+- Perform data processing in a law-abiding, fair, and transparent way with valid consent from the subjected user that can be revoked at any time.

 - Thoroughly explain the purpose of the data usage;